What is anal cancer?

 Radiation therapy: Radiation may be used to kill cancer cells that remain after surgery or to shrink tumors that cannot be surgically removed.

 Chemotherapy: Traditional chemotherapy works by killing fast-growing cells, including cancer cells.
-It can also destroy rapidly dividing healthy cells, such as those in the gut or hair follicles, leading to side effects including nausea and hair loss.
+It can also destroy rapidly dividing healthy cells, leading to side effects such as nausea and hair loss.

 Chemoradiation: This type of treatment combines chemotherapy and radiation at the same time.
 This is the main treatment for anal cancer.
-This may include radiosensitizers, or drugs that make cancer cells more sensitive to radiation.
+The procedure may include radiosensitizers, or drugs that make cancer cells more sensitive to radiation.

 Targeted therapy: Targeted drugs work against cancers with specific characteristics.
 For example, they may interfere with signaling pathways that regulate cell growth.
 Targeted treatment is often better tolerated than chemotherapy, but cancer may develop resistance over time.